riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting_-_Canceled.md

 date:
 ---
 #### Meeting Info
-- **Meeting Type**: Board of Zoning Appeals (BZA) Meeting
+**Meeting Type:** Board of Zoning Appeals (BZA) Meeting **Purpose:** To hear appeals on zoning decisions **Date/Time:** [Not specified]
-- **Purpose**: Review and decide on zoning variance requests
-- **Date/Time**: [No specific date or time was provided, as the meeting is canceled]
+**Note:** The meeting has been canceled.

 #### Summary
-Unfortunately, this BZA meeting has been canceled.
-As a result, there were no decisions made regarding zoning variances or other related matters.

-If you're interested in staying informed about upcoming meetings and their topics, I recommend checking the City of Saint Paul's official website for updates on future Board of Zoning Appeals Meetings.
+Unfortunately, I have no information to provide as the meeting was already canceled.
+If you're interested in attending or participating in future BZA meetings, please check the city's website for updated schedules and agendas.